Metropolitan-Council/growing.shade/inst/app/www/otherresources.md

 County, MN Tree Canopy Tree Planting Priority Areas</a><br>     •
 <a href = "https://www.stpaul.gov/departments/parks-recreation/natural-resources/forestry/urban-tree-canopy-assessment" target = "_blank">City
-of Saint Paul Urban Tree Canopy Assessment 2011</a><br> *Where can I lean more about the benefits provided by urban forests and learn how to build them?*<br>     •
+of Saint Paul Urban Tree Canopy Assessment 2011</a><br> *Where can I lean more about the benefits provided by urban forests and how to build them?*<br>     •
 <a href = "https://www.vibrantcitieslab.com/" target = "_blank">Vibrant
 Cities Lab</a><br> *Where can I learn more about the impact of emerald ash borer?*<br>     •